MattDiMu/sassvg/README.md

 to avoid browsers downloading them, they should not be inlined, but created as png-files...conditional comments suck as other non-svg-browsers exist as well

 To create the png at the right size, a default-size should be specified (overridable via option) and the affected selector parsed for any background-size values

+# misc notes
+handlebar-templates might not be necessary anymore, if the svgs (scoped in functions) are in a separate file.
+This cleans up the sass-file a lot (functions are called dynamically)